Infinite measure mixing for some mechanical systems: Examples

 (iii) $\brPhi_2=\brPhi_1.$

 In this case

 does not tend to 0, so it is impossible that both

 However, the system remains local global mixing if the configuration is a finite perturbation (i.e. finitely many scatterers discarded, finitely many new ones included) of a periodic Lorentz gas such that the scatterers in the entire configuration (including the perturbed part) are strictly convex, disjoint and have $\mathcal C^3$ boundary.
+We call such a perturbation a {\em mild perturbation}. { Without loss of generality, we can assume that the fundamental domain is large enough so that outside the cell at the origin, the system is periodic.
+Thus we are in the setup of \S \ref{sec:AMLLT}, with $d_1 = 0$, $d_2 = 2$, $\cB = \{ 0 \}$, $M$ the phase space of the billiard map on any cell but zero, $D_0$ the phase space of the billiard map in the zeroth cell and the measures $\nu$ and $\nu_0$ are the usual measures on $M$ and $D_0$, as defined in Section \ref{BilPrel} (in condinuous time, we need to define $M$ and $D_0$ as the phase space of the flow, restricted to the same cells as before and consider the invariant physical measures on them, denoted by $\boldsymbol\kappa$ in Section \ref{BilPrel}).

-We call such a perturbation a {\em mild perturbation}.
-Mildly perturbed Lorentz gases are local global mixing as implied by Theorem \ref{ThALLT-Mix} and \begin{theorem} The mildly perturbed periodic Lorentz gas satisfies the AMLLT with exceptional set $\cB=\{0\} \subset \mathbb R^2$ ($d_1 = 0, d_2 = 2$). \end{theorem} \begin{proof}
+Mildly perturbed Lorentz gases are local global mixing with respect to $\bbG_O$ and global global mixing with respect to $ \bbG_{AO}$ as implied by Theorem \ref{ThALLT-Mix} and the following.} \begin{theorem} The mildly perturbed periodic Lorentz gas satisfies the AMLLT. \end{theorem} \begin{proof}

 The proof is similar to (but easier than) the proof of Proposition 3.8 in \cite{DN16} so we provide only a sketch of the argument.

 We begin with discrete time.
 In the proof we will use letters with tildes to denote the objects associated to the mildly perturbed Lorentz gas, and the same letter without tildes will refer to periodic (unperturbed) system.